yel-0/TimeTableC-/README.md

 # 🏫 Timetable Management System

-A **Timetable Management System** designed for **universities and colleges**, built using **ASP.NET and Bootstrap**.
-It helps administrators efficiently manage timetables, classrooms, courses, departments, and users, while allowing students and teachers to view their schedules with ease.
+The **Timetable Management System** is a web application designed to help **universities and colleges** manage timetables, classrooms, courses, departments, and user schedules.
+Built with **ASP.NET Core** for the backend and **Bootstrap** for the frontend, this system allows administrators to efficiently create, update, and manage timetables, while providing users (students and faculty) with an intuitive interface to view their schedules.

 ---